Review of DevOps implementation results in 2018

 Stage 0 — assessing and consolidating the existing processes and technologies

-When the main stakeholders (Devs, Ops, QA, security, and management) are encouraged to begin their digital transformation journey, the first step to make is to assess where they stand.
+When the main stakeholders (Devs, Ops, QA, security, and management) are encouraged to begin their, the first step to make is to assess where they stand.
 A complete audit of the existing infrastructure, workflows, tools and business practices is needed.

 Once the existing state of the infrastructure and software ecosystem in place are audited in full, there are 5 major patterns to establish.
 These patterns are not a one-time task, but merely a foundation on which your digital journey will be based: